richardhowes/autoxtrabackup/README.md

 Dependencies: percona-xtrabackup

-This script has been tested on CentOS 6.9 with MySQL server
+This script has been tested on Ubuntu 16.04 LTS with MariaDB server

-Original script can be found here: https://github.com/gstorme/autoxtrabackup

-The script that was used as a base for this one can be found here: https://wiki.itadmins.net/mysql_mariadb_galera/galera_autoxtrabackup
+The script that was used as a base for this one can be found here: https://github.com/RJReed67/autoxtrabackup

 The configuration file is located at **/etc/default/autoxtrabackup** and should look something like this: